Arizona Court Records

 Felony, Infractions, and Misdemeanors in Arizona

-The Arizona Justice Commission broadly groups criminal offenses into three namely; felonies, misdemeanors, and infractions.
-Each classification is characterized by the severity of crime committed.
-In Arizona, first class murder is considered a felony while shop lifting may be considered a misdemeanor.
-Felonies tops the rank of all the criminal acts, which means that it is the most severe of all the three and as such, it attracts the most grievous penalties.
-Closely followed by a felony is a misdemeanor and then last on the list is an infraction which is a minor violation and may not be charged as a criminal offense.
-All these crimes are punishable by probation, fines, imprisonment, and so on as defined by the Arizona State Legislature, title 13 - Criminal Code.
+The Arizona Justice Commission categorizes criminal offenses into three groups: felonies, misdemeanors, and infractions.
+The severity of the crime committed characterizes each classification.
+In Arizona, first-class murder is considered a felony, while shoplifting may be considered a misdemeanor.
+Felonies top the rank of the criminal acts, which means that it is the most severe of the three, and as such, it attracts the most grievous penalties.
+Closely followed by a felony is a misdemeanor, and then last on the list is an infraction which is a minor violation and may not be charged as a criminal offense.
+These crimes are punishable by probation, fines, imprisonment, and so on, as defined by the Arizona State Legislature, title 13 - Criminal Code.
 Summarily, Arizona crimes are tried in court on the basis of their classification.

 What is a Felony in Arizona?

-A felony in Arizona is the most severe of all criminal offenses and is punishable by a long term imprisonment, which could last for a minimum of two years and a maximum of life imprisonment depending on the type of felony committed.
-Worse still, a felony could result in a death penalty.
-However, according to the Arizona Department of Corrections, Rehabilitation, and Reentry, a death penalty could only be imposed on offenders who are above the age of 18 when their crimes were committed.
-An offender that is convicted of a felony is referred to as a felon or convicted felon.
+A felony in Arizona is generally the most severe of the state’s criminal offenses.
+It is punishable by long-term imprisonment, which could last for a minimum of two years and a maximum of life imprisonment depending on the type of felony committed.
+Worse still, a felony could result in the death penalty.
+However, according to the Arizona Department of Corrections, Rehabilitation, and Reentry, a death penalty may be imposed on offenders who are above the age of 18 when their crimes were committed.
+An offender who is convicted of a felony is referred to as a felon or convicted felon.

-- Class 1 felony: 16 years to life imprisonment, and possibly a death penalty in cases of first degree murder.
+- Class 1 felony: 16 years to life imprisonment, and possibly the death penalty in cases of first degree murder.

 - Class 2 felony: 5 to 12.5 years imprisonment.